Trump drops spy chief pick Ratcliffe and mulls a replacement

 According to a source familiar with the situation, Trump is considering Republican Representatives Michael McCaul and Devin Nunes for the job.
 McCaul is a former chairman of the House of Representatives Homeland Security Committee and Nunes is a former chairman of the House Intelligence Committee.

-Trump told reporters at the White House he has “a list of three people” who he will consider for the job over the weekend.
-The Republican president blamed unflattering news coverage for Ratcliffe’s decision to bow out of the nomination process and instead remain in the House.
-Ratcliffe faced a potentially difficult Senate confirmation process.
+Trump told reporters at the White House he has “a list of three people” he will consider for the job this weekend.
+The Republican president blamed unflattering news coverage for Ratcliffe’s decision to bow out and instead remain in the House.
+Ratcliffe, 53, faced a potentially difficult Senate confirmation process.

-The vacancy comes as the U.S. intelligence community grapples with an array of challenges, including the threat of foreign interference in next year’s U.S. elections, the impact of a rising China, escalating tensions with Iran and the desire to wrap up years of conflict in Afghanistan, Iraq and Syria.
-North Korea’s nuclear program also remains a worry.
+The vacancy comes as the U.S. intelligence community grapples with an array of challenges, including the threat of foreign interference in next year’s U.S. elections, the impact of a rising China, escalating tensions with Iran, North Korea’s nuclear program and the desire to end years of conflict in Afghanistan, Iraq and Syria.

 Trump announced last Sunday that Coats, who had clashed with him over assessments involving Russia, Iran and North Korea, will step down on Aug.
 15.

-Such a move would likely be reassuring to many U.S. intelligence experts because of her deep experience.

-However, some Trump allies, according to the source familiar with the matter, were floating the possibility of naming CIA Director Gina Haspel as acting director until a permanent director is confirmed by the Senate.

-Ratcliffe, a Trump loyalist and the most junior member of the House of Representatives Intelligence Committee, had been tapped, but not formally nominated, to replace Coats.
+Ratcliffe, a Trump loyalist and the most junior member of the House Intelligence Committee, had been tapped, but not formally nominated, to replace Coats.

 “Rather than going through months of slander and libel, I explained to John how miserable it would be for him and his family to deal with these people,” Trump said on Twitter.